-Caching an audio file
+Time-based caching of an audio file

 max-age directive is used to specify (in seconds) the maximum age of the content before the cache becomes stale (i.e., the content will not change for some period of time).

-In PHP for example, you would add this line to your output:
+In PHP, for example, you would add this line to your output:

 header('Cache-Control: max-age=<new max-age value>');